Home » Food and Drinks » Rocky Road Fudge with Pecans & Marshmallows

 I also enjoy this creamy orange fudge that reminds me of the flavor of Creamsicles.
 It has swirls of orange throughout, but the flavor is consistent.

 What I like about the rocky road fudge is the texture and how each bite is a little bit different.
-You might get a bit of marshmallow in one and some nuttiness in another.
-Or you may get both in one bite.
+You might get a bit more marshmallow in one and some extra nuttiness in another.
+Or you may get an equal amount both in one bite.

 The list of ingredients is short for such a powerful delivery of flavor.